mathjax/MathJax-test/web/docs/source/installation.rst

   make updateMathJaxBranches  # update the MathJax branches

 Note that the ``make config`` command is important.
-For example it should be run again each time you add or remove tests in the testsuite.
+For example it should be run again each time you add or remove tests in the testsuite, or do a ``git pull`` command.

 Test results are stored in ``http://path-to-mathjax-test/MathJax-test/web/results/``.
 You can freely